kirpit/django-sample-app/README.md

 #### Other settings stuff
 It is good idea to make a **find & replace** within this default settings file as there are some "sampleapp" string left such as `ROOT_URLCONF` or `LOCAL_APPS` variables, but not only.

+#### Main URL root
+You also have to config your application URLs, specific to your own needs.
+For the beginning, the sample app has only one view that you need to modify its namespace from `myproject/urls.py`, where it *imports HomeView*.

 #### local.py (development specific) settings file
 Copy `myproject/settings/local.template.py` as `local.py` into the same directory and modify necessary changes. **local.py** is always ignored by **.gitignore**, so this is the machine specific settings usually for development purposes.